 Who the RazorBack Is Best Suited For

-The Arctic RazorBack Full Kit is built for operations that prioritize efficiency, durability, and uptime over lowest upfront cost.
-It makes the most sense for crews that deal with uneven surfaces, frequent obstacles, and a mix of sidewalks and paved areas throughout a storm.
+The Arctic RazorBack Full Kit is built for operations that prioritize efficiency, durability, and long-term value, over the lowest upfront cost.
+It makes the most sense for serious crews that hate ineffective, poorly engineered equipment.

 It’s a strong fit for:

-• Snow contractors managing commercial sidewalks and crossings
+- Snow contractors managing commercial or residential sites

-It’s less suited for light-duty trucks, residential-only plowing, or operations that only need a basic straight blade a few times per season.
+It’s less suited for light-duty trucks, residential-only plowing, or owners that only need a basic straight blade a few times per season.

 The RazorBack for Your Western Canada Job Site

-The RazorBack Full Kit applies Arctic’s proven sectional design to a truck-mounted plow, giving contractors and municipalities a more effective way to handle sidewalks and mixed surfaces.
-By allowing the blade and wings to follow the ground and trip independently, it reduces rework, limits equipment damage, and improves consistency in real-world conditions.
+The RazorBack Full Kit applies Arctic’s proven sectional design to a truck-mounted plow, turning your truck into a compact wheel loader, giving contractors and municipalities a more effective way to handle everything winter throws your way.

 Talk to Plains Equipment Rentals About the RazorBack

-If you’re evaluating winter equipment and want to understand whether the RazorBack Full Kit fits your operation, Plains Equipment Rentals can help you make that call.
+We’re your authorized Arctic Snow and Ice Products dealer in Western Canada and we can help if you’re evaluating winter equipment and want to understand whether the RazorBack Full Kit Truck Plow fits your operation, Plains Equipment Rentals can help you make that call.
 We work with contractors and municipalities across Western Canada and focus on matching equipment to real job requirements, not selling what doesn’t make sense.

 Reach out and talk to our team and get straight answers on fitment, availability, and whether the RazorBack is the right move for your fleet.